yaoweili96/yaoweili96.github.io/_pages/research.md

 <!--- \* denotes equally contributing authors -->

-My research studies how environmental risks evolve under a changing climate, and how to design effective policies to mitigate their impacts on humans and societies.
-Specifically, I study the interplay between **air pollution** and **climate change**, two critical environmental challenges for humanity in the coming decades.
-These questions are globally relevant, with countries experiencing high levels of lethal air pollution and increasing climate extremes such as drought and fire, at the same time as they also plan for decadal-scale energy transitions.
-To shed light on pollution-climate interactions and their impacts, my research combines empirical data, atmospheric chemistry modeling, statistical models, remote sensing, and energy system analysis.
+My research studies anthropogenic influence on the aerosol-chemistry-climate interactions, focusing on the impacts of changing human emissions and increasing wildfires on aerosols in a changing climate, and to understand their feedback on the aerosol-chemistry-climate interactions.
+Specifically, I study the microphysical and chemical properties of aerosols in the upper troposphere and lower stratosphere (UTLS), as well as their climate and chemical impacts.
+To shed light on the variability of UTLS aerosols and their impacts, my research combines field measurements, laboratory studies, satellite remote sensing, rediative transfer models, and aerosol-chemistry-climate modeling.

 <img src="/images/conceptual_pic.png" alt="Conceptual Diagram" align="center" class="inline" width=700 height=423/>

-**1. Impacts of climate change on air pollution and human health**
+**1. In situ measurements of aerosols in the UTLS**

 Climate change can pose a substantial threat to air quality and human health.
 For example, extreme drought and heat waves can increase the risk of wildfire and dust storms, leading to excessive levels of health-damaging pollutants.
 However, most existing climate/health studies focus primarily on the impacts of climate change ignored the substantial channel through climate-induced air pollution changes.
 Quantitative evidence of how climate change influences air pollution and human health is highly incomplete.